 Our human relationship to birds is like no other creature on earth.
 These wondrous and miraculous animals captivate, inform and enrich all life on the planet in extraordinary ways.

-New York Times writer and author of "The Wonder of Birds" Jim Robbins, professor of animal behaviour at Flinders Uni Sonia Kleindorfer, and passionate bird lover and VP of Flora and Fauna International, Rove McManus, will come together for a fascinating conversation about the wonder of birds - our most vital connection to nature and what they tell us about the planet and ourselves.
+New York Times writer and author of "The Wonder of Birds" Jim Robbins and professor of animal behaviour at Flinders Uni Sonia Kleindorfer, will come together for a fascinating conversation about the wonder of birds - our most vital connection to nature and what they tell us about the planet and ourselves.

 While the world’s richest countries talk about climate change, many of the poorest nations are experiencing its devastating effects right now.
 Climate justice activists, Ursula Rakova (Carteret Islands) and Kathy Jetnil-Kijiner (Marshall Islands) are the human face of climate change.
 Their homelands are the first nations of people being forcibly displaced due to manmade global warming.
 Ursula Rakova and Kathy Jetnil-Kijiner are joined by Julian Burnside and Tim Costello to explore our responsibilities and the human face of climate change.